Azure-Samples/msdocs-python-django-azure-container-apps/README.md

 This Python app is a simple restaurant review application built with the [Django](https://www.djangoproject.com/) framework.
 The app stores application data in PostgreSQL with environment variables defining the connection info.

 This repo was created to be built to a Docker image and run as a container instance in [Azure Container Apps](https://azure.microsoft.com/services/container-apps/).
-For more information, see the tutorial [Deploy a Python web app on Azure Container Apps and GitHub Actions][https://learn.microsoft.com/azure/developer/python/tutorial-deploy-python-web-app-azure-container-apps-01].
+For more information, see the tutorial [Deploy a Python web app on Azure Container Apps with GitHub Actions][https://learn.microsoft.com/azure/developer/python/tutorial-deploy-python-web-app-azure-container-apps-01].

 This Python web app repo can also be used in other ways: